RazakKhir/shipping-rate/README.md

 Go to browser and access this url: `http://localhost:8080/swagger-ui`.

-You can find the request body in `shipping_rate.postman_collection.json` file.
+You can find the sample request body in `shipping_rate.postman_collection.json` file.

 # Summary